colekightlinger/History-of-World-Civilizations/README.md

 <h1> Conclusion </h1>
-<p> In Conclusion we can deduce that the Archeologists, Scientists, and Historians have a very good reason to be so skeptical and hostile towards new ideas because although the Younger Dryas Impact Theory was a nice concept, in actuallity it just ended up being a pointless waste of precious time and funds that could have been better spent on other projects to dig deeper into the past or at least more realistic ideas.
+<p> In Conclusion we can deduce that the Archeologists, Scientists, and Historians have a very good reason to be so skeptical and hostile towards new ideas because although the Younger Dryas Impact Theory was a nice concept, in actuality it just ended up being a pointless waste of precious time and funds that could have been better spent on other projects to dig deeper into the past or at least more realistic ideas.